Karn/bonfire/README.md

 ## Bonfire
 Node job scheduling backed by Firebase RD.

+###### FEATURES
+- Scheduling a new job and automatic redundancy via Firebase.
+- Requeuing existing jobs from a cold server start.

 ###### GETTING STARTED
 You can install Bonfire using Yarn or NPM.